AP Physics 🔭

 Lab Grouping Game

-• Based on your cards get into LOGICAL pairs with two extra cards
+• Based on your cards get into LOGICAL groups of three (plus one group of 4)

 • Check whole class answer with Mr. Porter